Skip to content

-When I was beaten by a police officer with a baton in an Occupy Oakland protest in 2012, I turned around to discover the cop who did it was grinning from ear to ear.
-This was the moment I began to consider the psychology of policing.
+When I was beaten by a police officer with a baton in an Occupy Oakland protest in 2012, I turned around to discover that the cop who ran ahead 15 yards to hit me had got back into formation and was grinning from ear to ear.
+While this was far from the height of police brutality, it was the moment I began to look into the psychology of policing.

-Since 2012, I have been researching and developing a guided mindfulness meditation specifically made for police, as well as a special reclined chair that houses speakers to play hypnotic binaural audio and a guided meditation.
-These tools were developed from the hypothesis that significant percentage (not all) of abuse and killing of our citizens by police is caused by poor decision making in tense policing situations due to stress, ptsd, and anxiety.
+I began researching and developing a guided mindfulness meditation specifically made for police.
+What began as a protest prop eventually became a special reclined chair that houses speakers to play hypnotic binaural audio and a guided meditation.
+These tools were developed from the hypothesis that significant percentage of abuse and killing of our citizens by police (not all) is caused by poor decision making in tense policing situations due to stress, ptsd, and anxiety.
 These symptoms can be treated and reduced through mindfulness meditation.
+Additionally, the audio, lights and dialogue are created to have a sedating or pacifying effect and the language of the meditation considers the gravity of their weapons and provokes thought of their connection to other people and the planet beyond the boundaries of state power.

 I am the first to say that this is not a solution to any institutional / structural problems in policing or the criminal justice system.
 Nor is it seen as a replacement for any efforts to defund, downsize or abolish policing and the criminal justice system.
-This work is merely a part of ongoing efforts to rapidly reduce violence and loss of life in our communities.
+This work is merely a part of ongoing efforts to reduce police violence and loss of life.

 More background writing on project below images.